 an allergic reaction.
 The signs may include an

-itchy skin rash, swelling of the face, lips,
+itching or hives, skin rash, swelling of the hands,

 Tell your doctor or pharmacist if any of the